PoetaKodu/vscode-docusaurus/README.md

 </p>

-This extension provides a set of tools to help you manage a Docusaurus project.
+This extension provides a set of tools to help you manage a project created with the [Docusaurus](https://docusaurus.io).

 ## Features